19 July 2026

 Many more resources are available in the Advocacy Toolkit and under the PsyPact Explainers page.

 “Hello, my name is [Name], and I am a constituent, living in [Town].
-I’m calling to urge [Representative/Senator X] to help us pass the PSYPACT bills (H.2528/S.1487).
-Both bills were reported favorably out of committee on the merits, and now are in fiscal-impact review.
+I’m calling to urge [Representative/Senator X] to help us pass the PSYPACT bills (H.2528/S.1487/Amendment 11 to S.3178).
+Both bills were reported favorably out of committee on the merits, and now are in fiscal-impact review, but PSYPACT is also crucial for economic development in the Commonwealth.

-Here's something terrible that really happened to me / someone I know / someone I love... (don't go on at length, but make it clear that real people are really being denied access to therapy and/or being forced to spend a lot of money and time and effort to get around this problem which has such an easy fix).
+Here's something terrible that really happened to me / someone I know / someone I love... (don't go on at length, but make it clear that real people are really being denied access to therapy and/or being forced to spend a lot of money and time and effort to get around this problem which has such an easy fix.
+If you know someone whose therapist has left the state entirely, or a recent graduate who chose not to bother getting licensed here in the first place, because it was pointless to establish and maintain an expensive license that is so limited in its actual usefulness, say so!

 We need [Representative/Senator X] to help us move these bills forward ASAP, either by getting the standalone bill reported favorably out of Ways & Means, or by their co-sponsoring it as an amendment to the Economic Development Omnibus Bill currently in preparation.
 Not only is PSYPACT not expected to present any substantial additional cost to the Commonwealth, it will likely save money and let the Board of Registration focus on their important work of protecting the public.